-Whatever your location in Australia, finding the right psychologist should not just be a matter of typing “psychologist near me” into your search engine or leaving it to chance.
+Whatever your location in Australia, finding the right online psychologist should not just be a matter of typing “psychologist near me” into your search engine or leaving it to chance.
 Telehealth psychologists can ensure you find the right help where and when you need it.

-Over the past two decades, there has been a steady increase in the use of mental health care and online psychological services.
+Over the past two decades, there has been a steady increase in the use of mental health care and online psychology services.
 Of course, this went up exponentially during COVID when almost everyone switched over to telehealth services.
 But apart from its ease of use, is telemental health as effective as in-person treatment?
 The research says yes.

-There is a huge range of benefits for people using telehealth services.
+There is a huge range of benefits for people using telehealth psycholgist services.
 The most obvious is safety during the pandemic.
 It also allows access to isolated individuals through remote therapy.
-So even if people need to self-isolate, live in remote areas, or just don’t want to leave the house, they can still access psychology services and receive psychological counselling from mental health professionals.
+So even if people need to self-isolate, live in remote areas, or just don’t want to leave the house, they can still access psychology services and receive psychological counselling from online mental health professionals.

 But how do you find the best telehealth psychologist in Australia to meet your individual needs?